databrary/policies/jobs/postdoc.md

-# Postdoctoral Fellow
+# Postdoctoral Fellow in Open Science/Big Data/Informatics

 Institute of Human Development and Social Change, NYU

 ### Summary

-The Databrary project, in coordination with the Department of Psychology and Digital Library Services at NYU, seeks a cross-disciplinary postdoctoral fellow looking to expand their knowledge of research methods and technology practices in science and industry.
+The Databrary project, in coordination with the Department of Psychology and Digital Library Services at NYU, seeks a cross-disciplinary postdoctoral fellow who seeks expanded knowledge of research methods and technology practices in science and industry.
 You will participate in design, development, and deployment of technology to support collaboration, exploration, and analysis of open research datasets.

 Databrary (databrary.org) is a web-based data library where scientists who collect and analyze video will store and share their data openly with other researchers.